alexandru-duca/link-evolution-draft-tool/README.md

 **This tool will erase your game progress!
 All your cards will be replaced with the content of your `.ydk` files!**

 Two additional Python scripts are provided to establish an environment suitable for drafting:
-- `remove-initial-decks.py`: Cards from starter are always available in the deck builder.
+- `remove-initial-decks.py`: Cards from starter decks are always available in the deck builder.
 This script removes all starter decks.
 - `remove-banlist.py`: The game has a ["custom Forbidden and Limited list"](https://yugipedia.com/wiki/Yu-Gi-Oh!_Legacy_of_the_Duelist:_Link_Evolution#Cards).
 This script removes the banlist.

 # Preliminaries